 held to afford a full opportunity for public participation and to allow open

-will be made to respond to timely requests for assistance.
+will be made to respond to requests for assistance.

-Findings of the feasibility study will be on
+Plans of the proposed project will be on

 display for public review.
 Department

-personnel will be available during the meeting to discuss the study.
+personnel will be available during the meetings to discuss this project.
 More detailed information is available at the

 Departmentís Office of Engineering, 2800 Berlin Turnpike, Newington,